Federal Intelligence Service

 The BND was founded during the Cold War in 1956 as the official foreign intelligence agency of West Germany, which had recently joined NATO, and in close cooperation with the CIA.
 It was the successor to the earlier Gehlen Organization, often known simply as "The Organization" or "The Org", a West German intelligence organization affiliated with the CIA whose existence had not been officially acknowledged.
-The most central figure in the BND's history was former Wehrmacht general Reinhard Gehlen, the leader of the Gehlen Organization and later the founding president of the BND, who was regarded as "one of the most legendary Cold War spymasters."
+The most central figure in the BND's history was general Reinhard Gehlen, the leader of the Gehlen Organization and later the founding president of the BND, who was regarded as "one of the most legendary Cold War spymasters."
 From the early days of the Cold War the Gehlen Organization and later the BND had an intimate cooperation with the CIA, and often was the western intelligence community's only eyes and ears on the ground in the Eastern Bloc.
 The BND is also regarded as one of the best informed intelligence services in regards to the Middle East from the 1960s.
-The BND was quickly established as the western world's second largest intelligency agency, second only to the CIA.
+The BND was quickly established as the western world's second largest intelligence agency, second only to the CIA.
 Both Russia and the Middle East remain important focuses of the BND's activities, in addition to violent non-state actors.